Support for Armed Forces Communities

 Hi my name is Nicole, I am a Veteran and served in the British Army.
 My military trade was in the Adjutant General’s Corps, Staff Personnel Support.
 Within this branch, I ensured that military personnel were ready to be deployed at short notice, managing their personal information, finances, and general administrative support to get the mission done.
 I had a fantastic time serving in the army, enduring lots of training and adventure.
 I also had the opportunity to support British Amateur boxing, officiating at numerous competitions as a Boxing Judge / Timekeeper.

-I currently work at Newham CAMHS as a People Participation Worker.
-My role is working with children, young people and their families who are presenting with a range of mental health challenges.
-I engage with young people in meaningful discussions about their lived experience of mental health, NHS support and access, to empower their voices to design and deliver positive change in our health service.
 I am enthusiastic to be part of the National Health Service workforce that delivers the best possible mental health support and intervention for all our service users.
 I believe that Veterans are an integral part of the NHS workforce as we have great transferable skills and our immense lived experiences.
 Veterans employed in any organisation bring a lot to the table, displaying their adaptability to their environment, being a resourceful and valuable team member with a wide wealth of knowledge and great leadership qualities.

-I am proud to be part of East London Foundation Trust, one of many NHS Trusts embracing and supporting the Armed Forces Covenant providing the best care possible and recruiting Veterans into the health service as they transit from serving our country into adaptable healthcare roles serving our communities.
+I am proud to be part of East London Foundation Trust, one of many NHS Trusts embracing and supporting the Armed Forces Covenant providing the best care possible and recruiting Veterans into the health service as they transition from serving our country into adaptable healthcare roles serving our communities.
 Team ELFT = Team Veterans!